a-pharmacist/CS50/README.md

 #### Max file
 - This program asks the user for the number of integers he wants to compare and which they are.
 Then, it prints on the screen the biggest one.

+#### Snackbar file
+- At this project, a menu of snacks is printed on the screen.
+Then, the user is asked to choose some foods or drinks, like Fries or soda.
+In the end, the foods chosen's costs are summed and printed on the screen as the final cost.
+  * For this purpose, it used a linear search algorithm.
+  * Items that are not on the menu can't be summed.